Alfresco/alfresco-build-tools/docs/README.md

 ### nexus-create-tag

-Creates a tag on Nexus with a specific name.
+Creates a tag on Nexus 3 with the given name.

 ```yaml
       - uses: Alfresco/alfresco-build-tools/.github/actions/nexus-create-tag@ref